iloveitaly/vite-plugin-check-env/README.md

 A [Vite](https://vitejs.dev/) plugin to automatically ensure all environment variables used in your project exist at build time.

-It does this in a very naive way by scanning your code for calls to a specified function (default: `requireEnv`) and checking that all environment variables referenced in those calls are defined in your environment.
+It does this in a very simple way by scanning your code for calls to a specified function (default: `requireEnv`) and checking that all environment variables referenced in those calls are defined in your environment.

 It's simple, and it works.
 [Here's an example](https://github.com/iloveitaly/python-starter-template) of it being used in a project.